Controlling Vs Non-Controlling Interest: Levels of Value

-I’ve seen this question pop up time and time again, and I can totally understand the frustration that goes along with it.
-Sadly, I usually field this question after a client has purchased a non-controlling (or minority) interest in a company or their estate planning attorney recommended they hire me for a “discount” analysis.
-That’s why I’m writing this article—so hopefully I can help you even before you purchase or gift shares in an operating business or real estate holding company.
+We’ve seen this question pop up time and time again, and can totally understand the frustration that goes along with it.
+Sadly, we usually field this question after a client has purchased a non-controlling (or minority) interest in a company or their estate planning attorney recommended they hire me for a “discount” analysis.
+That’s why we wrote this article—so hopefully it can help you even before you purchase or gift shares in an operating business or real estate holding company.

 In all honesty, business valuation is trickier than many business owners and shareholders often realize—especially for those owning less than a controlling interest in a company.
 It seems logical that owning a certain percentage of interest of a company would equate to owning that much of the entire company value, but that certainly isn’t the case if you are trying to sell, gift or value your minority interest.

-In this article, I will try to explain some of these complex concepts to further your understanding of business valuation, discounts, and the value of a minority interest in a business.
+In this article, we will try to explain some of these complex concepts to further your understanding of business valuation, discounts, and the value of a minority interest in a business.